-"USERRA" means the Uniformed Services Employment and Reemployment Rights Act of 1994 and any regulations or guidance issued thereunder.
+"USERRA" means the Uniformed Services Employment and Reemployment Rights Act of 1994, as amended from time to time, and any regulations or guidance issued thereunder.

 "Welfare Benefit Contract" means a contractual arrangement maintained by the Company, and described in Part Ten: Summary of Welfare Benefits, under which a Coverage Feature is provided to Eligible Employees and, in some cases, Eligible Dependents.